01 of 11

 - Selling Price: $30 (Morphy Auctions, 2013)

-There are similar plates circulating as well in the political Americana market.
-One is another portrait of an apparently younger McKinley, one with McKinley and President Theodore Roosevelt, and another of William Jennings Bryan.
-Each is smaller than this piece.
+Three smaller, yet similar plates are circulating for sale in the political Americana market.
+One is another portrait of an apparently younger McKinley, another features McKinley with President Theodore Roosevelt, and a third has the image of presidential contender William Jennings Bryan.

-The plates with the two presidents typically have a blue or green glaze around the outer edges and are just 5 1/2 inches in diameter.
-One of these sold in 2017 for around $20.Continue to 4 of 11 below.
+Plates with the two presidents are usually more valuable.
+They typically have a blue or green glaze around the outer edges and are just 5 1/2 inches in diameter.
+For a frame of reference, one of these sold in 2019 for $51 on eBay.Continue to 3 of 11 below.

 Milk Glass Barber Bottle With Painted Poppies

-This is an example of a Victorian barber bottle.
-It includes the stopper, is decorated with hand-painted poppies, and inscribed "Water."
+This is an example of a Victorian-era milk glass barber bottle.
+It includes the stopper, is decorated with hand-painted poppies, and inscribed with the word "Water."
 This type of bottle was most often used to hold hair tonics concocted by barbers in the late 1800s and early 1900s.

 - Condition: Excellent